OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:7

-Nation will rise against nation, and kingdom against kingdom.
+Nations will rise against each other, and kingdoms will clash.
 There will be famines and earthquakes in various places.

 ## Matthew 24:8